Home Distance Learning Distance training mess

 by Maurice A. Miller

-Recently Professor NR Madhava Menon, the founding Vice-Chancellor (VC) of my alma mater, the National University of Juridical Sciences (NUJS), Kolkata, and one of the founders of the national law college (NLU) venture, surpassed away.
+Recently, Professor NR Madhava Menon, the founding Vice-Chancellor (VC) of my alma mater, the National University of Juridical Sciences (NUJS), Kolkata, and one of the founders of the National Law College (NLU) venture, passed away.

 training mess

-Few remember that Professor Menon turned into the present-day rules governing open and distance studying (ODL) in India.
-Tragically, this legacy is being tarnished at NUJS, a continual violator of ODL regulations of the Indira Gandhi National Open University (IGNOU) and University Grants Commission (UGC) since 2008.
+Few remember that Professor Menon created the present-day rules governing open and distance learning (ODL) in India.
+Tragically, this legacy is being tarnished at NUJS, which has been continuously violating the ODL regulations of the Indira Gandhi National Open University (IGNOU) and the University Grants Commission (UGC) since 2008.

 The regulatory framework

 ODL in India acquired impetus with the status quo of IGNOU in 1985.
-For nearly 3 a long time thereafter, IGNOU had the dual position of functioning as an Open University and discharging the countrywide regulator of ODL publications through its Distance Education Council (DEC).
-Under the ‘Guidelines of DEC on Minimum Requirements for Recognition of ODL Institutions’ (DEC Guidelines), first posted in 2006, universities were required to comfy mandatory approvals to provide ODL.
+For nearly three years after that, IGNOU had the dual position of functioning as an Open University and discharging the countrywide regulator of ODL publications through its Distance Education Council (DEC).
+Under the ‘Guidelines of DEC on Minimum Requirements for Recognition of ODL Institutions’ (DEC Guidelines), first posted in 2006, universities were required to provide mandatory approvals to provide ODL.
 Each of the ODL courses was to be run.
-These DEC Guidelines were compulsorily applicable to all Universities in terms of the Supreme Court’s 2009 judgment in Annamalai.
+These DEC Guidelines were compulsorily applicable to all Universities regarding the Supreme Court’s 2009 judgment in Annamalai.

-Following the Supreme Court’s judgments in Yashpal and Annamalai, the Ministry of Human Resource Development (MHRD) in August 2010 constituted the Professor NR Madhava Menon Committee to propose measures for sturdy law of ODL.
-In December 2012, UGC became appointed the countrywide regulator of ODL (nontechnical guides).
-IGNOU’s DEC becomes dissolved to effectuate this, and its regulatory functions have been transferred to UGC’s Distance Education Bureau (DEB).
-The DEB adopted the DEC Guidelines to keep away from disruptions at some point in the transition section.
-In 2016, the DEB advised that all online ODL courses were being run without its permission, and those guides cannot be run till new rules are formulated.
+Following the Supreme Court’s judgments in Yashpal and Annamalai, the Ministry of Human Resource Development (MHRD) in August 2010 constituted the Professor NR Madhava Menon Committee to propose measures for the sturdy law of ODL.
+In December 2012, UGC was appointed as the countrywide regulator of ODL (nontechnical guides).
+IGNOU’s DEC has dissolved to effectuate this, and its regulatory functions have been transferred to UGC’s Distance Education Bureau (DEB).
+The DEB adopted the DEC Guidelines to avoid disruptions at some point in the transition section.
+In 2016, the DEB advised that all online ODL courses were being run without its permission, and those guides could not be run till new rules were formulated.
 Later, the UGC notified the UGC (Open and Distance Learning) Regulations, 2017, and the UGC (Online Courses or Programmes) Regulations, 2018 (Online Regulations).

-Recently, DEB’s Right to Information (RTI) response dated 16.04.2019 confirmed that no universities had been granted permission to run any online publications till the Online Regulations got here into effect in July 2018.
+Recently, DEB’s Right to Information (RTI) response dated 16.04.2019 confirmed that no universities had been granted permission to run any online publications until the Online Regulations came into effect in July 2018.

 ODL courses run through NUJS NUJS never had any approvals from the erstwhile IGNOU DEC or the UGC DEB for any ODL publications.
-Still, it persisted in running offline (lacking approval) and online (blanketly prohibited) ones given 2008.
-When NUJS’ apolitical student body, the Student Juridical Association (SJA), produced damning evidence before the 32nd NUJS Academic Council (AC), the individuals resolved to straightaway droop all such publications.
-This became subsequently ratified through the 61st NUJS Executive Council (EC), which had Justice Arun Mishra because of the then Chancellor’s nominee.
+Still, it persisted in running offline (lacking approval) and online (blanketly prohibited), given 2008.
+When NUJS’ apolitical student body, the Student Juridical Association (SJA), produced damning evidence before the 32nd NUJS Academic Council (AC), the individuals resolved to drop all such publications straightaway.
+This was subsequently ratified through the 61st NUJS Executive Council (EC), which had Justice Arun Mishra because of the then Chancellor’s nominee.

-At the 61st EC, the gap training mess has become the commonplace topic for three separate inquiries; and the 62nd EC reiterated the ban following the SJA’s intervention and constituted a fourth, committed inquiry into the gap education mess NUJS is but even to convene.
-There is likewise evidence to suggest that one of these allegedly worried, Ms. Vaneeta Patnaik is a founding Director in Effulgent Educators LLP, which sought to run a certificate direction in affiliation with NUJS.
-Interestingly, Ms. Patnaik made no disclosures concerning her affiliation with Effulgent Educators LLP to the University at any factor in time regardless of being a member (both gift and vote casting) of the twenty-ninth AC and the fifty-fifth EC conferences – whilst the difficulty of her Effulgent Educators LLP became mentioned.
-This is mainly investigated via one of the aforesaid inquiries, as in line with the 61st EC.
+At the 61st EC, the gap training mess has become the commonplace topic for three separate inquiries, and the 62nd EC reiterated the ban following the SJA’s intervention and constituted a fourth, committed inquiry into the gap education mess NUJS is but even to convene.
+There is likewise evidence to suggest that one of these allegedly worried, Ms. Vaneeta Patnaik, is a founding director of Effulgent Educators LLP, which sought to run a certificate direction in affiliation with NUJS.
+Interestingly, Ms. Patnaik made no disclosures concerning her affiliation with Effulgent Educators LLP to the University at any factor in time regardless of being a member (both gift and vote casting) of the twenty-ninth AC and the fifty-fifth EC conferences – while the difficulty of her Effulgent Educators LLP became mentioned.
+This is mainly investigated via one of the inquiries above, in line with the 61st EC.

 Subsequent (In)action

-Based on the evidence offered by way of the SJA, the sixtieth and 61st ECs affected an administrative rinse that added in a brand new Vice-Chancellor (Acting), Registrar (Acting), and Assistant Registrar (Administration).
+Based on the evidence by way of Sixtyth, the sixtieth and 61st ECs affected administrative matters in that they added a vice-chancellor (Acting), Registrar (Acting), and Assistant Registrar (Administration).

 You may also like